OhadRau/Quartz/README.md

 session Client (target : Server) target!Start

-  branch Ok from target
+  on Ok from target
-    branch Value(status) from target
+    on Value(status) from target
       print(status)
     end
   or Err(e)